fmoessbauer/drace/README.md

 It does not require any preparations like instrumentation of the binary to check.
 While the detector should work with all binaries that use the POSIX synchronization API, we focus on applications written in C and C++.
-Experimental support for hybrid applications containing native and Dotnet CoreCLR parts is implemented as well.
+Experimental support for hybrid applications containing native and Dotnet parts is implemented as well.

 For best results, we recommend to provide debug symbols of the